On this page: Surgery | Chemotherapy | Radiation therapy | Hormone therapy | Targeted therapy | Key points

 Some people are discharged from hospital with drains still in place, but this will depend on your situation and your doctor's advice.
 Nursing staff will teach you how to manage the drains at home, or you may be referred to a community nurse or your GP.

-While you are in hospital, it’s important to move your legs when you are in bed to help prevent blood clots.
-When you are able, get up and walk around.
-You may have to wear graduated compression stockings or use other devices to help prevent blood clots in the deep veins of your legs (deep vein thrombosis or DVT).
-Your doctor might also prescribe you medicine that lowers the risk of clots.
+While you are in hospital, you will be advised to move your legs when you are in bed to help prevent blood clots, and to get up and walk around when you are able.
+You may have to wear elastic (compression) stockings or use other devices to help prevent blood clots in the deep veins of your legs (deep vein thrombosis or DVT).
+Your doctor might also prescribe medicine that lowers the risk of clots.